 This posting summarizes the tale of Schenectady’s Lady Liberty as of late April 2018.
 For a fuller discussion of the issues in the controversy over where Lady Liberty will be relocated this Spring, see our posting Bring Lady Liberty Home, which has links to important documents, relevant images and helpful photos.
 There are many updates to this story below this Original Posting.

 . .
 The sign to the left states my theme when addressing the March 26, 2018 Schenectady City Council Meeting, in a Privilege of the Floor statement urging the return of Lady Liberty to her Park.
 The theme is a reaction to the recent claim that Lady Liberty is not modern enough to fit into the contemporary style of the Park/Plaza as now envisioned by its designer.
-Below is an image made to further argue the point, showing the spot (the green exclamation point) where Lady Liberty was to be returned in the Gateway-Liberty Plaza Implementation Plan, plus “modern” elements already installed (click on it to enlarge):
+Below is an image made to further argue the point, showing the spot (the green exclamation point) where Lady Liberty was to be returned in the Gateway-Liberty Plaza Implementation Plan, plus “modern” elements already installed with no public input or notice, contrary to the Implementation Plan, which showed more attractive (less starkly “modern”) elements in its renderings for the Central Focal sculpture and walkway lampposts; see “Pillar-ied at the Plaza” (Oct.
+31, 2018) for a full discussion of another Wallinger rendering ruse:

 - update (April 5, 2018): This evening, the Daily Gazette Editorial Board posted “Don’t Move Lady Liberty“, saying “City officials deciding the fate of the city’s 8-foot-tall replica of the Statue of Liberty should end the tug of war over the statue and return it to where it was always intended to be, in its place of honor at the gateway to the city of Schenectady in Liberty Park.”
 (Click on thumbnail to the left to see the entire editorial from Friday’s Gazette.)